joacophp/joaco.me-1.0/_posts/2019-02-01-education.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title: 'Blockchain: Una solución a la crisis del Almacenamiento.'
-categories: [ Jekyll, tutorial ]
+categories:
+- Blockchain
+- IPFS
+- WEB3.0
-image: assets/images/3.jpg
+image: "/assets/images/blockchain.jpg"
+author: sal

 ---
 There are lots of powerful things you can do with the Markdown editor